-In the capital Mogadishu, DRC’s humanitarian interventions cover a wide range of activities from the provision of shelter and basic non-food items in standardised aid packages (NFIs), WASH, alternative livelihoods, cash relief, and protection programmes.
+In the capital Mogadishu, DRC’s humanitarian interventions cover a wide range of activities, incl. provision of shelter and basic non-food items in standardised aid packages (NFIs), WASH, alternative livelihoods, cash relief and protection programmes.

-In Somaliland, DRC works with emergency responses and longer term recovery and development projects.
-More recent projects introduce education and business development projects for youth, as well as water and sanitation and hygiene education (WASH), agricultural development, improved livelihoods, capacity building to strengthen local governance, and support to victims of gender based violence (GBV).
+In Somaliland, DRC works on emergency responses and long-term recovery and development projects.
+Recently, education and livelihood projects for youth, as well as projects within WASH, agricultural development, capacity building to strengthen local governance, and support to victims of gender based violence (GBV) was introduced.

 Most recently, DRC has taken a lead role in the emergency response for the arrivals fleeing the conflict in Yemen.
 DRC is managing the reception centre in Berbera by conducting pre-registration of new arrivals on behalf of UNHCR and the Somaliland government; providing meals to the new arrivals; providing return packages to vulnerable returnees to their areas of origin with exemption to specific areas in south central that are deemed not safe.